-Myoclonic Epilepsy Infancy
+Myoclonic Epilepsy in Infancy

-What is myoclonic epilepsy of infancy?
+What is myoclonic epilepsy in infancy?

-- Myoclonic epilepsy of infancy is a condition that occurs in previously healthy toddler-age children.
+- Myoclonic epilepsy in infancy is a condition that occurs in previously healthy toddler-age children.
 There is onset of myoclonic seizures between 6 months to 2 years, although occasionally as young as 4 months and up to 5 years old.

 - Myoclonic seizures are the only seizure type at onset, although infrequent febrile seizures can occur in up to 30% of children.